Senny10/becoming-a-web-developer/05-building-an-api/README.md

 ### Part One - Designing the API

+Design 4 Frontend Pages
+**thin vertical slice approach** applies to all levels of the stack.

+- view of all lists, create list, update list
+- view of individual list, creat new tasks
+- view of user registration and user login, profile page to update user information.
+- view of 404 page

 We have two data models we're going to build our API around; `list`s and `todo`s.
 These have a hierarchical relationship in that `todo`s belong to `list`s.
 This can be represented in a URL like: `/lists/:listId/todos/:todoId`.

 ReSTful APIs generally model operations in the common `CRUD` pattern (`CREATE`, `READ`, `UPDATE`, `DELETE`).
 We will map HTTP "verbs" or "actions" on to these to achieve what we want to with our API.
 The standard mapping for this is: